msupply-foundation/conforma-server/documentation/Triggers-and-Actions.md

 ## Actions

-Actions are implemented as **plug-ins** -- standalone packages that can be created and customised outisde the main application.
+Actions are implemented as **plug-ins** -- standalone packages that can be created and customised outside the main application.
 As far as the Server is concerned, an Action plug-in is basically an imported **function**, with a defined set of expected parameters.

 See the [list of Action plugins](List-of-Action-plugins.md) for currently available Action plugins.